docker-flow/docker-flow-proxy/docs/swarm-mode-auto.md

 The certificate will be tied to the `*.xip.io` domain, which is handy for demonstration purposes.
 It'll let us use the same certificate even if our server IP addresses might change while testing locally.
 With [xip.io](http://xip.io/) don't need to re-create the self-signed certificate when, for example, our Docker machine changes IP.

+!!! info
-> I use the [xip.io](http://xip.io/) service as it allows me to use a hostname rather than directly accessing the servers via an IP address.
+	I use the [xip.io](http://xip.io/) service as it allows me to use a hostname rather than directly accessing the servers via an IP address.
 It saves me from editing me computers' host file.

 To create a certificate, first we need a key.